harshnative/TXT_compare/source_code.txt

 		cout<<"YOU have selected the simple mode\n\n";
 		cout<<"Two Files have been created in the folder in which this program is stored - named TXT1.txt and TXT2.txt\n\n";
 		cout<<"Go ahead and copy and paste the data of your two txt files into these respectively\n\n";
+		cout<<"OR follow - make your files to compare named as TXT1.txt and TXT2.txt and replace the files generated with that of your's\n\n";

 			ofstream infile2;
 			infile2.open ("TXT1.txt", ios::out);